How to perform a Geolocated Search

 The Geolocated search function is a very useful tool, especially for local businesses.
 It enables you to find Twitter users nearby who are tweeting about a certain word or topic.
 For example if you are a sushi restaurant owner you could search for users tweeting the word “sushi” to find people to target e.g. to persuade them to visit your restaurant by telling them your special offers or other details about your restaurant.

-To do this firstly select “Geolocated search” from the tools section of the top navigation bar.
+To do this firstly select “Geolocated search” from the “Target” section of the top navigation bar.

-Then type the desired word e.g. “Sushi” in the search bar.
+Then type the a name for your search, the desired word e.g. “Sushi” in the search criteria field and select a radius and language.

 You can then view all of the people who have tweeted about sushi on your dashboard.
 Select “participants” from the community stats panel to view all of the users who have tweeted “sushi” recently.